Glacier Country Montana, USA Travel Guide

 Snowmelt can cause localized flooding and high river levels, especially during The month of may and June.
 Exercise caution near fast-moving water.

-High water in spring from snowmelt can affect rafting and fishing conditions.
+High water in spring from snowmelt can affect rafting and angling conditions.
 Check local reports.

 Park roads and facilities operate seasonally.
 Verify opening and closing dates for specific attractions.

-Travelers to Glacier Country, located in the United States, must meet specific entry requirements based on their nationality.
+Travelers to Glacier Country, located in the United States, must meet specific entry requirements based on its nationality.
 Early preparation of documents prevents travel delays.

 Entry requirements vary by nationality.
-Verify the specific visa or authorization needed for your visit to the U.S.
+Verify the a special visa or authorization needed for your visit to the U.S.

 Beyond visa status, prepare specific documents for smooth entry into the United States.